Vaccination policy of the United States: Current requirements and exemptions

 Immunization information systems (IIS) are complex in the U.S., and the convoluted network of public health, medical, and education system data impedes the sharing of data on student vaccination histories.
 A 2014 study of the 50 states, the District of Columbia, and five cities founded that, as of 2010, about 79% of these systems required "schools or child-care facilities to report immunizations to local education or public health departments or allow them access to their records" and required provision of this information for children to attend school or for a child-care facility to receive and maintain its license.
 The study found, however, that only 11% of systems required that schools or child-care facilities coordinate with IIS.
 The study found that five factors complicated compliance with policies on maintaining records on proof of immunization: "a complex and changing recommended immunization schedule, duplication of record-keeping efforts, conflict and confusion between health record and education record policies, no or limited school access to IIS, and fear of penalties for violating privacy policies."

-States generally set policy on vaccinations required for school enrollment/attendance, including exemptions; while the possibility of individual school districts setting out their own vaccine requirements has been discussed, no school district has done so.
+States, rather than individual school districts, generally set policy on vaccinations required for school enrollment/attendance, including exemptions.
+The San Diego Unified School District attempted in 2021 to set additional student vaccination rules, but the California Supreme Court unanimously ruled in 2023 that, under California law, "the vaccinations required for school attendance present a statewide issue subject to statewide criteria. ...
+Local variations must give way to a uniform state standard."